autorope/donkeycar/docs/parts/keras.md

 This model type is created with the --type=imu.

-The KerasIMU pilot is very similar to the KerasLinear model, except that it take intertial measurment data in addition to images when learning to drive.
+The KerasIMU pilot is very similar to the KerasLinear model, except that it takes intertial measurment data in addition to images when learning to drive.
 This gives our stateless model some additional information about the motion of the vehicle.

 This can be a good starting point example of ingesting more data into your models.